Gaylen is a lover of video games, poetry, food, sharing opinions, and her mini dachshund, Alva.

 Lara also begins the game as being skeptical of the supernatural and otherworldly but will become a firm believer in her father's research after witnessing the spirit of long-dead Queen Himiko attempt to possess the body of her friend.
-After the events of the main story line have concluded, Lara vows to continue her father's research into immortality and life after death, no matter what.
-(You can read my complete review of the reboot here.)
+After the events of the main storyline have concluded, Lara vows to continue her father's research into immortality and life after death, no matter what.

 Lara's trusty pistols are missing from this installment and the first weapon that she finds is a bow and some arrows.
-This becomes her primary weapon in the reboot with the only time she wields dual pistols being briefly at the very, very end of the game as a nod to her original origins.
+This becomes her primary weapon in the reboot; the only time she wields dual pistols is briefly at the very, very end of the game as a nod to her original origins.

 In addition to upgrading Lara, players now have the ability to upgrade her arsenal of weapons as well.
 This is done by spending the salvage littered all over the island at campsites.
 But you can only upgrade a weapon once you've found it in the game (all of which are located through specific cut scenes or scenarios).